rbspy/rbspy/README.md

 rbspy record ruby myprogram.rb
 ```

+**Optional Arguments**
-When recording, rbspy will by default save data to `~/.cache/rbspy/records`.
-You can also specify an
+ * `--file`: Specifies where rbspy will save data.
+By default, rbspy saves to `~/.cache/rbspy/records`.
-output file with `--file`.
+ * `--rate`: Specifies the frequency of that stack traces are recorded.
+The interval is determined by `1000/rate`.
+The default rate is 100hz.

 ## What's a flamegraph?

 rbspy uses [Brendan Gregg's flamegraph script](https://github.com/brendangregg/flamegraph) to
 generate flamegraphs!

 A flamegraph is a way to visualize profiling data from a process.
 Here's a flamegraph of
 Jekyll building a blog recorded with `rbspy record jekyll build`.